ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 After deciding we would use the MEAN stack, we thought it would be sensible to get user feedback.
 However, we discovered that there wasn't anything we could ask our users because we had nothing to show them before the end of this first sprint.

-## Sprint 2 : Start games front-end and design back-end (08.03.21-15.03.21)
+## Sprint 2 : Start building front-end and design back-end (08.03.21-15.03.21)
 ___

 The aim of this sprint was to get something built and pushed onto GitHub.
 We decided to build four games and assigned two of those games to different team members.
 We also discussed how our stakeholder stories and agreed that their feedback would inform the development lifecycle.
 We had created four stakeholders all of whom would, when appropriate, give feedback on newly implemented features.
 This was, we felt, a sensible approach since it meant that we'd be putting the needs of the stakeholders first, which would ensure that the product would be something the end-users and other stakeholders would like and enjoy using.
 During this sprint, we agreed that we should build something for the end-users as a number one priority.
-As such, by the end of this sprint we want to have something to show our end-users, to find establish any problems or issues they might have we the product and closely follow the agile methodology.
+As such, by the end of this sprint we want to have something to show our end-users, to find any problems or issues they might encounter when using the product and thereby follow the agile methodology.

 ### Key points

   * Games allocated to team members
-  * Chris updated on progress of Connect 4 game.
   * Browsed previously completed group projects together and took notes.
   * Discussed stakeholder stories and their feedback.
-  * Start documentation early, creating sections and subsections according to report instructions.
+  * Work on documentation with a focus on background research and state-of-the-art survey.

 ### Key implementations from previous sprint

    * GitHub protocol established
    * User stories created
-   * Lizhao presented the paper prototype.
+   * Paper prototype and paper prototype video shown to users.
-   * Chris updated on progress of the Java produced Connect 4 game.
+   * Update given on progress of games.
    * Browsed previously completed group projects together.

 ### New backlog items